How the Principal Place of Administration Is Set

 Transferring Administration to Another State

 Circumstances change.
 A trustee may relocate.
 Beneficiaries may move.
-The trust's investments may be better managed from a different jurisdiction.
-Arizona law allows a trustee to transfer the trust's principal place of administration to another state, but with an important safeguard: qualified beneficiaries must receive at least sixty days' notice before the transfer.
+The trust's investments may be better managed from a different state.
+The law allows a trustee to transfer the trust's principal place of administration to another state.
+However, qualified beneficiaries must receive at least sixty days' notice before the transfer.

-That notice must include the new jurisdiction, the trustee's new contact information, the reasons for the move, the expected transfer date, and a deadline for objections.
-If any qualified beneficiary files a written objection with a reasonable basis, the trustee's authority to transfer is blocked.
+That notice must include several details.
+It should list the new state, the trustee's new contact information, the reasons for the move, the expected transfer date, and a deadline for objections.
+If any qualified beneficiary files a written objection with a reasonable basis, the trustee cannot proceed with the transfer.

 The authority of a trustee under this section to transfer a trust's principal place of administration terminates if a qualified beneficiary notifies the trustee in writing of a reasonably founded objection to the proposed transfer on or before the date specified in the notice.

-A.R.S. § 14-10108(E)This balance gives trustees flexibility to manage the trust efficiently while ensuring beneficiaries have a meaningful voice in decisions that could change the legal framework governing their interests.
+A.R.S. § 14-10108(E)This balance gives trustees flexibility to manage the trust well.
+At the same time, it ensures beneficiaries have a meaningful voice in decisions that could change the legal framework governing their interests.